• Skip to primary navigation

 A pin to share the recipe for homemade venison enchiladas

-This recipe for venison enchiladas is a great way to use ground deer meat.
-They’re full of flavorful venison, enchilada sauce, and melty cheese.
-Serve them with delicious toppings like tomatoes, sour cream, and avocado and they'll quickly become one of your favorite venison recipes!
+This venison enchiladas recipe is a great way to use ground deer meat.
+Flour tortillas are filled with seasoned venison, red enchilada sauce, and melty cheddar and Monetary Jack cheese.
+Serve the enchiladas with delicious toppings like tomatoes, sour cream, and avocado and they'll quickly become one of your favorite venison recipes!
+The recipe freezes wonderfully, too.

 A venison enchilada is pulled out of a white enamel pan against a blue back drop.
 There are avocados, tomatoes, cilantro, and limes scattered around.
 As well as sour cream and hot sauce.

-This is one of my favorite dinner recipes.
-They're super easy but packed full of flavor and are a great way to use ground venison.
+These deer enchiladas are one of my favorite dinner recipes.
+They're super easy to make thanks to store-bought enchilada sauce, but packed full of flavor!
+They are one of my favorite ground venison dinner ideas.

-If you're looking for more ways to use up your ground deer meat try my recipes for venison stroganoff, venison shepherd's pie, or venison tacos!
+If you're looking for more ways to use up your ground deer meat try my recipes for venison stroganoff, ground venison nachos, or venison tacos!

 An overhead shot of venison enchiladas in a white enamel pan.
 The enchilada recipe is covered in cheese, sour cream, avocados, and tomatoes.